functionsandglory/functionsandglory.github.io/_posts/2022-11-06-nestjs-nx-serverless-setup.md

 - I wanted to have a local hot reload development server.
 - I wanted to run the local server and deploy to AWS via NX's task runner system.
-- I wanted a quick and repeatable flow to bootstrap and deploy an API quickly to prototype ideas.
+- I wanted a quick and repeatable flow to bootstrap and deploy an API to rapidly prototype ideas.

 One great thing about NX is their wide array of 1st and 3rd party code generators.
 For example, NX's first party NestJS generator bootstraps a new app quickly.
-There is also a [3rd party Serverless plugin]((https://github.com/Bielik20/nx-plugins/tree/master/packages/nx-serverless)) that generates an empty Serverless Framework app.
+There is also a [3rd party serverless plugin]((https://github.com/Bielik20/nx-plugins/tree/master/packages/nx-serverless)) that generates an empty Serverless Framework app.

 The problem?
-Both those packages assume a brand new empty state.
+Both those plugins assume a brand new empty state.
 I can not use one to amend the other.

 My core focus was using NestJS and I thought of deployment more as a detail.
 So I opted to just use the NestJS code generator and manually amend it to be deployable via Serverless Framework rather than the inverse.

 # Problem

 A key aspect of an NX integrated repo is that all projects within it share the same top level dependencies.
-So `package.json` and `node_modules` live at the root of the repo and not within the child projects.
+So `package.json` and `node_modules` live at the root of the repo and not within the child projects' directories.

 _This [page](https://nx.dev/concepts/integrated-vs-package-based) explains the differences between integrated and package based repos._